trofi/trofi.github.io.gen/posts/268-fixing-wine-wayland-on-polaris.md

 I wanted to find out why `wine` was failing to create these things.

 `GBM` and `EGL` acronyms sounded vaguely graphics-related.
 Creating the rendering surface sounded like a simple procedure.
-Everything neededs a surface to draw anything.
+Everything needs a surface to draw anything.
 Maybe that error message is an actual bug?

-`wine` has a great `WINEDEBUG=` mechanism to enable subsystem-specific debug prints at runtime (`man wine` has detailed synatax description).
+`wine` has a great `WINEDEBUG=` mechanism to enable subsystem-specific debug prints at runtime (`man wine` has detailed syntax description).
 To get `wayland`-related debugging I used `WINEDEBUG=waylanddrv,opengl`:

 ```